tinacms/tinacms-site/content/docs/contributing/guidelines.md

 next: /docs/contributing/setting-up
 ---

-The following is a set of guidelines and tips for contributingto the TinaCMS and its packages.
+The following is a set of guidelines and tips for contributing to the TinaCMS and its packages.
 Please also reference this [doc](https://github.com/tinacms/tinacms/blob/master/CONTRIBUTING.md) for the latest info on contributing.

 **If you have questions or need help, please post it on the [Forum](https://community.tinacms.org/).** If you are actively contributing and want to chat with the Tina Team easily, please join our [Slack](https://join.slack.com/t/tinacms/shared_invite/enQtNzgxNDY1OTA3ODI3LTNkNWEwYjQyYTA2ZDZjZGQ2YmI5Y2ZlOWVmMjlkYmYxMzVmNjM0YTk2MWM2MTIzMmMxMDg3NWIxN2EzOWQ0NDM) channel.